mmick66/CalendarView/README.md

 }
 ```

+For more information have a look at our [wiki](https://github.com/mmick66/CalendarView/wiki/Styling).
 #### Marking Weekends

 Some calendars will want to display weekends as special and mark them with a different text color.
 To do that, first set the marksWeekends variable on the calendarView itself and (optionally) define the color to use.